 The latter track peaked at No. 6 in the U.S. and No. 1 in the U.K. back in 1963, when it knocked the Beatles’ “I Want to Hold Your Hand” off the top of the chart.
 For a time in the early 60s, the Beatles were the only British band with a bigger profile than the DC5.

-The foot-stomping five-piece reached the Top 40 seventeen times between 1964 and 1967 in the U.S., and managed more appearances on "The Ed Sullivan Show" than any other English act.
-Throughout the group's career, Huxley would perform on bass, vocals and occasional acoustic guitar.
+The foot-stomping five-piece reached the Top 40 17 times between 1964 and 1967 in the U.S., and managed more appearances on “The Ed Sullivan Show” than any other English act.
+Througout the band’s career, Huxley would perform on bass, vocals and occasional acoustic guitar.

-Having met in North London back in 1958, the Dave Clark Five finally called it quits in 1970 with a legacy that would earn them a spot in the Rock And Roll Hall of Fame and more than 50 million career album sales.
+Having met in North London back in 1958, the group finally called it quits in 1970 with a legacy that would earn them a spot in the Rock And Roll Hall of Fame and more than 50 million career album sales.
 Later, Huxley made a move into the music business and real estate.

-Huxley was on hand in 2008 when actor Tom Hanks inducted the group into the Hall Of Fame.
+Huxley was on hand when the group was inducted into the Hall Of Fame in 2008.

 Huxley had suffered from emphysema, and was formerly a heavy smoker.
 His wife Ann passed away in 2012.